TomasHubelbauer/agendum/README.md

 Addressing [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) continuously…

+- [ ] Pull in Fragment types using NPM for TypeScript so that we don't get type errors on `reconcile`, `p` etc.
 - [ ] Fix TypeScript pipeline errors
 - [ ] Create UI tests for:
   - Creating an item with the basic editor